aptible/supercronic/README.md

 Given a cron expression and a time stamp, you can get the next time stamp which satisfy the cron expression.

+In another project, I decided to use Cron syntax to encode scheduling information.
+Thus this standalone library to parse and execute cron expressions.

 Implementation
 --------------
 The reference documentation for this implementation is found at